Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on information systems project management mentoring, digital transformation projects, blockchain adoption, and teamwork in virtual project teams.
+In this issue, readers will find important contributions on ethical considerations in artificial intelligence projects, risks and disruption mitigation, benefits realisation management, and project management education.

 Downloads